Gerry Janeski: Baseball career

 He began in the Washington bullpen, and made only two starts before May 15.
 Then, he briefly joined the Senators' rotation over the next five weeks.
 But he struggled with his control, and by June 29 his record stood at 1–5, with 34 bases on balls and 19 strikeouts in 612/3 innings pitched.
 He spent the rest of 1971 with the Senators' Triple-A Denver Bears affiliate, as the parent team struggled through its final year in Washington before transferring to Dallas–Fort Worth as the Texas Rangers for the campaign.
 Janeski worked in only four games for the 1972 Rangers, with only one start, on May 23 against the White Sox.
 He allowed two runs in the top of the first inning, then held the ChiSox off the scoreboard into the sixth, departing for left-hander Mike Paul with two out, two men on base, and trailing 2–1.
 Paul ended the threat, but the Rangers could not bounce back, and the 2–1 loss was Janeski's last MLB decision.
 Sent to Triple-A after May 28, he spent the remainder of his pro career at the top level of the minor leagues, retiring in 1974.

 Over his three full or partial major-league seasons, Janeski compiled an 11–23 record in 62 games and 46 starting assignments, with four complete games, one shutout (against Oakland in the second appearance of his rookie campaign), one save, and a 4.73 earned run average.
 In 280 innings pitched, he allowed 330 hits and 104 bases on balls, with 105 strikeouts.

-Nicknamed "The Wheat Germ Kid" while pitching for Chicago, he later became a successful real estate agent.
+His nickname while pitching with the White Sox was "The Wheat Germ Kid" which was coined by Jerome Holtzman because of his health food regimen which also included dietary supplements.
+He later became a successful real estate agent.